-To install the 4.04 version of the QRAM just follow the steps detailed in file: "QRAM_installation_procedure.pdf".
+To install the 4.10 version of the QRAM just follow the steps detailed in the Annex 7 of the User Guide.

 This should need administrator's privilege.

 2. Functions.xla

 2.1 Copying functions.xla

 The software uses a certain number of additional private functions (and subroutines) which are stored in file "Functions.xla".
 This file must imperatively be present in the root C:\ (the partition where Ms-Windows system is present).